South Korea summons Japan envoy over travel curbs in coronavirus row

 The number of new cases of the flu-like virus fell to 505 in South Korea on Friday, from 760 the previous day, the Korea Centers for Disease Control and Prevention (KCDC) said.

-U.S. Forces Korea reported a new case, for a total of seven, among soldiers, employees or people related to the roughly 28,500 U.S. troops stationed in South Korea.

-Vice Health Minister Kim Gang-lip said authorities had almost finished tests on more than 200,000 followers of a church in southeastern Daegu city at the centre of the outbreak.
+Vice Health Minister Kim Gang-lip said authorities had almost finished tests on more than 200,000 followers of a church in southeastern Daegu city at the center of the outbreak.

-“It is difficult to predict future developments because there are secondary and tertiary infections happening,” Kim told reporters.

 More than 90% of South Korea’s infections were in Daegu and nearby North Gyeongsang province.
 Smaller clusters elsewhere include a new one reported on Friday at a hospital in Seongnam, southeast of the capital.